websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/tags-and-categories/developer-guide/tags-api-basics.md

    :lines: 11-23
 ```

-The site's `Keyword` objects are listed in JSON.
+The Site's `Keyword` objects are listed in JSON.

 ## Get a Keyword